banidrum/loan-backend/README.md

+## The project

+The solution was made in TypeScript, using Express as the framework.

-# How to run the project
+## How to run the project

-# How to run tests
+## How to run tests